7.6 Human Body Cavities

 Learning the symptoms of meningitis may help you or a loved one get prompt medical attention if you ever develop the disease.
 Common symptoms include fever, headache, and neck stiffness.
 Other symptoms include confusion or altered consciousness, vomiting, and an inability to tolerate light or loud noises.
 Young children often exhibit less specific symptoms, such as irritability, drowsiness, or poor feeding.

-Meningitis is diagnosed with a lumbar puncture (commonly known as a “spinal tap”), in which a needle is inserted into the spinal canal to collect a sample of .
+Meningitis is diagnosed with a lumbar puncture (commonly known as a “spinal tap”), in which a needle is inserted into the spinal canal to collect a sample of cerebrospinal fluid.
 The fluid is analyzed in a medical lab for the presence of pathogens.
 If meningitis is diagnosed, treatment consists of antibiotics and sometimes antiviral drugs.
 Corticosteroids may also be administered to reduce inflammation and the risk of complications (such as brain damage).
 Supportive measures such as IV fluids may also be provided.

 Some types of meningitis can be prevented with a vaccine.
 Ask your health care professional whether you have had the vaccine or should get it.
 Giving antibiotics to people who have had significant exposure to certain types of meningitis may reduce their risk of developing the disease.
 If someone you know is diagnosed with meningitis and you are concerned about contracting the disease yourself, see your doctor for advice.